ArchipelagoMW/Archipelago/worlds/sm64ex/docs/en_Super Mario 64 EX Advance Setup.md

 - DO NOT INSTALL INTO A FOLDER PATH WITH SPACES.
 - Do all steps, up to and including step 6.
 - Use the default install directory.
-Then follow the steps below
+Then follow the steps below.

 1. Go to the page linked for sm64pclauncher, and press on the topmost entry
 3. Scroll down, and download the zip file